 But that is a discussion for another time…

-Like with personal trainers, I'm not aware of any statistics on the number or types of injuries that group exercise instructors sustain on the job.
+I'm not aware of any statistics on the number or types of injuries that group exercise instructors sustain on the job.
 I can only go by what I've seen, been told and what I think might happen.
-Here is a short list:
+Here is a shortlist potential injuries:

 - hearing loss